As it stands right now, China’s economy is not sustainable.

 This last point is especially important, and it brings us back to the ultimate reason why China’s economy, the way it is right now, is not sustainable.

 Ultimately, a strong economy whose model is sustainable requires, among other things, a strong legal and institutional system that is trusted and considered fair, or fair enough, by all stakeholders.
-Ultimately, this is what comes down to in China.

 Such a system depends on more than an economic plan, however.
 It requires the values of an entire society to be behind it.